OpenDSA/OpenDSA/RST/source/Development/AnalIntro.rst

 -------------------------------

-Of primary consideration when estimating an algorithm's performance is the number of :dfn:`basic operations` required by the algorithm to process an input of a certain :dfn:`size`.
+Of primary consideration when estimating an algorithm's performance is the number of :term:`basic operations` required by the algorithm to process an input of a certain size.
 The terms "basic operations" and "size" are both rather vague and depend on the algorithm being analyzed.
 Size is often the number of inputs processed.